 Sound familiar?
 Chatbots are a type of computer program that uses artificial intelligence (AI) to understand and respond to spoken or written language.
 They can be programmed to reply to simple keywords or intricate conversations about specific issues.
 Sophisticated chatbots depend on machine learning, which involves:

 - A computer program that continuously improves as it is used, and

-- Natural language processing (NLP), which helps address the issues of mocking human-generated text and language.
+- Natural language processing (NLP) helps address the issues of mocking human-generated text and language.

 For years, phone calls and face-to-face meetings dominated how we communicated with each other.
 The Internet boom gave rise to a multitude of new ways to communicate – from email to social media, mobile apps, and online forms.

 Chatbots are used in many service industries to answer customers’ questions and help them navigate through a company’s website.
 They provide a way for customers to further engage with your company.
 Consumers want more.
 Chatbots are projected to be a continuing trend in meeting those expectations.

 AI technology is constantly developing and progressing, which suggests that chatbots will also be in a constant state of change.
 New Year’s is right around the corner.
 As you prepare to move into the new year, recharge on the trends and forecasts about chatbots.

 The surge in on-demand messaging has shifted consumers’ preferences for communication.
 More industries are integrating chatbots into their business processes.
 Bots are a critical resource for enhancing the consumer experience and providing excellent customer service.
 Chatbots are transforming the ways businesses connect with current and prospective customers.